hbctraining/reproducibility-tools/lessons/05_Github_remote1.md

 **Exercise #2**

-1. Push the changes to the "learning_github" repo (from the preivous exercise) to the remote repo on github.com
+1. Push the changes to the "learning_github" repo (from the previous exercise) to the remote repo on github.com
 2. Make changes to data-file.txt on GitHub.com
 3. Sync or "Pull" the changes that were made remotely to the local repository
 ***